-Expected Outcome:

 Policymakers and regulators will get access to improved methodologies to evaluate the impact and efficiency of novel health technologies, facilitating decision-making for their use in humans and uptake in clinical practice.

-Patients and the health systems will benefit from the enhanced uptake of health innovations in clinical practice, supporting more personalised approaches and improved care.
+Patients and the health systems will benefit from the more targeted and efficient uptake of safe and effective health innovations in clinical practice, supporting more personalised approaches and improved care and public health.

 Scope: The development, uptake and impact of health technologies typically results from a long product development process that is based on a 'life cycle approach' which typically involves several iterations of defined stages, i.e. from development, assessment to post-market surveillance and post-market clinical follow-up.

-While health technologies are governed by comprehensive legal frameworks aiming to ensure that health technologies are safe and effective, the regulatory science underlying these legal frameworks would benefit need to be updated.
+While health technologies are governed by comprehensive legal frameworks aiming to ensure that health technologies are safe and effective, the regulatory science underlying these legal frameworks need to be updated.
 This concerns inter alia a) more precise delineation of specific requirements (e.g. closing existing gaps concerning sufficiency of clinical evidence) and b) the consideration of novel biomedical approaches, data and digital solutions (e.g. artificial intelligence, virtual human twin, new approach methodologies as well as methods that cut through these domains) which model and predict relevant biological, anatomical physiological parameters and exploit relevant end-points and novel (bio)markers for clinical diagnostic and prognostic predictions.
 Such update of the regulatory science of health technologies should aim at supporting an effective adoption and uptake into routine use by health systems and end-users (healthcare providers, citizens), while maintaining guardrails to ensure that innovative health technologies are backed up by evidence of sufficient quality and relevance to the human situation.

 The proposed work shall cover all types of health technologies, aiming to define improved and novel sources of evidence with proven relevance for regulatory decision-making with a focus on safety and performance throughout their lifecycle, i.e. throughout the continuous process of clinical evaluation.
-To this end, the work should address either, or a combination of the following: a) the improvement of existing methodologies and their fitness to specific types or classes of health technologies and b) explore and examine to which extent novel information sources as indicated above can be considered as evidence that is satisfactory in view of regulatory needs concerning safety and performance.
+To this end, the work should address either, or a combination of the following: a) the improvement of existing methodologies and their fitness to specific types or classes of health technologies, including methodology for regulatory assessment and b) explore and examine to which extent novel information sources as indicated above can be considered as evidence that is satisfactory in view of regulatory needs concerning safety and performance.

 The work should support the update and refinement of regulatory science on health technologies and contribute actionable information that can be used for improved or novel regulatory policies, rules, guidance documents and other tools with a view to ensuring that European patients and healthcare professionals have access to safe and effective innovative health technologies.
-The work should ultimately contribute to a regulatory environment that makes use of the full spectrum of novel biomedical and biodigital approaches for clinical investigation and evaluation, while promoting a patient-centred approach to health technology innovation, facilitating their timely entry to market and support their uptake in the health systems and clinical workflows.
+The work should ultimately contribute to a regulatory environment that makes use of the full spectrum of novel biomedical and bio-digital approaches for clinical investigation and evaluation, while promoting a patient-centred approach to health technology innovation, facilitating the timely entry to market of performant and effective innovations and support their uptake in the health systems and clinical workflows without compromising patient safety.

-Implementation and further development of the EU regulatory frameworks for health technologies would benefit from:
+The proposed work should address one or more of the following elements:

 Data and analyses on how existing approaches in regulatory science can be refined and improved in view of closing existing gaps of clarity, sufficiency of clinical evidence, generated on the basis of clinical studies and clinical investigations.

-Data and analyses on whether and to which extent novel information sources from biomedicine including new approach methods and digital and artificial intelligence-enabled models and approaches can contribute to the clinical evaluation of innovative health technologies, e.g.
+Data and analyses on whether and to which extent novel information sources from biomedicine including new approach methods and digital and artificial intelligence-enabled models and approaches can contribute to the clinical evaluation of innovative health technologies, e.g.: